PlayFab/JavaSDK/JavaGettingStarted.md

       * PlayFab server issue.
 As with all software, there can be issues.
 See our [release notes](https://api.playfab.com/releaseNotes/) for updates.
       * The internet is not 100% reliable.
 Sometimes the message is corrupted or fails to reach the PlayFab server.
     * If you are having difficulty debugging an issue, and the information within the error callback is not sufficient, please visit us on our [forums](https://community.playfab.com/index.html)

-pom.xml is a complicated beast

-* There are a few lines relevant to our example
-  * &lt;exec.mainClass>GettingStarted&lt;/exec.mainClass>
-    * This tells Maven to run our GettingStarted example when we call "mvn exec:java"
-  * &lt;dependency>...&lt;groupId>com.google.code.gson&lt;/groupId>
-    * PlayFab requires Google gson to operate
-  * &lt;dependency>...&lt;groupId>junit&lt;/groupId>...&lt;scope>test&lt;/scope>
-    * The PlayFab tests included with the project require JUnit to run [Optional, but included for simpler steps]
-* Everything else is standard stuff in a Maven pom.xml, and you should [dive into the documentation](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) for details.

-Finally, see our separate [testTitleData.json documentation](https://github.com/PlayFab/SDKGenerator/blob/master/JenkinsConsoleUtility/testTitleData.md)